spatialos/online-services/docs/quickstart.md

 # Quickstart

 This is our Quickstart guide.
 We'll get you up and running as quickly as we can.
-We're going to deploy the Gateway and PlayFab auth services as an example, but you should be able to extend these instructions to any other included services.
+We're going to deploy the Gateway and PlayFab Auth services as an example, but you should be able to extend these instructions to any other included services.

 ## Prerequisites